pjreddie/darknet/README.md

 ##### Example of usage in cmd-files from `build\darknet\x64\`:

 * `darknet_voc.cmd` - initialization with 256 MB VOC-model yolo-voc.weights & yolo-voc.cfg and waiting for entering the name of the image file
-* `darknet_demo_voc.cmd` - initialization with 256 MB VOC-model yolo-voc.weights & yolo-voc.cfg and play your video file which you must rename to: test.mp4
+* `darknet_demo_voc.cmd` - initialization with 256 MB VOC-model yolo-voc.weights & yolo-voc.cfg and play your video file which you must rename to: test.mp4, and store result to: test_dnn_out.avi
-* `darknet_net_cam_voc.cmd` - initialization with 256 MB VOC-model, play video from network video-camera mjpeg-stream (also from you phone)
+* `darknet_net_cam_voc.cmd` - initialization with 256 MB VOC-model, play video from network video-camera mjpeg-stream (also from you phone) and store result to: test_dnn_out.avi

 ##### How to use on the command line:
 * 256 MB COCO-model - image: `darknet.exe detector test data/coco.data yolo.cfg yolo.weights -i 0 -thresh 0.2`